 Michelle Paznokas has dedicated her legal career to advocating for victims of medical malpractice and catastrophic personal injury, and she has contributed to numerous successful resolutions for her clients.
+She works as both a trial attorney as well as in post-trial and appeals.

 In 2019, she was involved in a case that produced a $4.7 million jury verdict in Montgomery County for the widow of a 58-year-old man who died after developing a bacterial infection that his primary care physician failed to diagnose.
 (Read article)